 Only customers who are age 65 or older (elderly) or have a physical disability (EPD) whose county of fiscal responsibility (MA1104E) is Maricopa County, Gila County, Pinal County or Pima County may choose their program contractor.
 Other fiscal counties do not have multiple program contractors.
 Enrollment in a program contractor is determined according to the following policy:

-- All ALTCS customers who have a developmental disability are enrolled with the Division of Developmental Disabilities (MA1104C). - EPD American Indians that are within the bounds of a tribal nation status are enrolled with the tribe or Native American Community Health (NACH) if the tribe is not a program contractor (MA1104D). - EPD customers whose county of fiscal responsibility is Maricopa County, Gila County, Pinal County or Pima County may choose their program contractor (MA1104E). - All other EPD customers are enrolled with the program contractor that serves their county of fiscal responsibility.
+- All ALTCS customers who have a developmental disability are enrolled with the Division of Developmental Disabilities (MA1104C). - EPD American Indians that are within the bounds of a tribal nation are enrolled with the tribe or Native American Community Health (NACH) if the tribe is not a program contractor (MA1104D). - EPD customers whose county of fiscal responsibility is Maricopa County, Gila County, Pinal County or Pima County may choose their program contractor (MA1104E). - All other EPD customers are enrolled with the program contractor that serves their county of fiscal responsibility. - An EPD Program contractor is determined based on the customer's county of fiscal responsibility and their Dual Eligible Special Needs Plan (DSNP) with Medicare, if the customer has one.